Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 7. Map the terms to your duties.
 Check Anthropic’s data handling against CPA confidentiality and CRA record-keeping before go-live.

-Fusion Computing sets it up as part of the managed IT work we already do for firms, and the same pattern carries to wealth management firms and healthcare clinics under their own regulators.
-If you want a second set of eyes before your firm pilots Cowork, talk to us or read more about how we work.
-The review is CISSP-led at a Microsoft Solutions Partner, the same team that has secured Canadian practices since 2012.
+Fusion Computing sets it up as part of the managed IT work we already do for firms, and the same pattern carries to wealth management firms, real estate brokerages, and healthcare clinics under their own regulators.
+The review work is CISSP-led at a Microsoft Solutions Partner, the same team that has secured Canadian practices since 2012.

 Fusion Computing helps Canadian businesses across Toronto and the GTA, Hamilton, and Metro Vancouver with managed IT, cybersecurity, and Microsoft 365.